-A reset to factory defaults is initiated when the reset button is pressed continuously for 5 seconds or when the Power LED changes from green to red for 2 cycles.
+A Factory reset is initiated when the reset button is pressed continuously for 5 seconds or when the Power LED changes from green to red for 2 cycles.
 (For example you will see the LED turn to red twice, release the reset button when the LED turns red the second time).
 The Power LED will begin to flash indicating that the Internet Camera's settings are reverting back to the factory settings, then turn back to green.
-To reset the camera press the reset button once and the light will flash orange.